leonw774/MyMidiModel/README.md

 3. Run `./pipeline.sh {midi_preprocess_config_filename} {bpe_config_filename} {training_config_filename}` to do everything from pre-processing to model training at once.
    - You need to add `--use-existed` at the end of the command to tell `pipeline.sh` not to overwrite existing data.
    - The config files are placed in `./configs/midi`, `./configs/bpe` and `./configs/train`.
-   - If you want to recreate our experiment, just run: ``
+   - You can recreate our experiment by running `experiment*.sh` files.

 ## Configuration Files